Charles Corbin

-André Charles Corbin (4 December 1881 to 25 September 1970) was a French diplomat who served as French ambassador to the United Kingdom before and during the early part of the Second World War from 1933 to 27 June 1940.
+André Charles Corbin (4 December 1881 – 25 September 1970) was a French diplomat who served as French ambassador to the United Kingdom before and during the early part of the Second World War from 1933 to 27 June 1940.

 Early life

 He was born in Paris on 4 December 1881.
 He was the son of Paul Corbin, an industrialist.
 He studied at the Collège Stanislas de Paris, a private Catholic school in which the father of Charles de Gaulle taught.
 He continued his education at the Faculté des Lettres at the Sorbonne.

 Diplomatic career

 Early roles

 Corbin began his diplomatic career as an attaché in 1906.
 He was a protégé of Alexis St. Léger, the Secretary-General (the number one official) of the Quai d'Orsay from 1932 to 1940.
 Corbin was part of an elite group of diplomats whose careers were sponsored by St. Léger that also included René Massigli, Robert Coulondre, Émile Naggiar and François Charles-Roux.
 From 1906 to 1912, he was stationed in Rome, Italy.
 In 1920, he was appointed head of the press bureau of the French Foreign Ministry at the Quai d'Orsay, in Paris.
 He made many British friends; he spoke English fluently and had a profound sympathy for Britain and British ways.
 In 1923, he was stationed in Madrid, Spain as a counsellor.
 From 1924 to 1929, he held various senior roles within the French Foreign Ministry.